Nonsymmetric examples for Gaussian correlation inequalities: Introduction

+In the following, we discuss our results with literature.
 In \eqref{Covariance_max}, $Q_\beta$ is increasing in each argument, while $p_ip_j$ is decreasing in $x_k$, $k\neq i,j$, separately and possibly increasing in $x_i$ or $x_j$.
 On another hand, $Q_\beta$ is a permutable convex function, and $p_ip_j$ is a log-concave function.
-Thus, \eqref{Covariance_max} is a question about proving a Gaussian covariance inequality for a pair of convex/log-concave functions.
+Thus, \eqref{Covariance_max} is a question about proving a Gaussian covariance inequality for a specific pair of convex/log-concave functions.
 Gaussian covariance inequalities hold for many symmetric (with respect to the origin) cases. \cite{Royen14} proved the long-standing conjecture for a class of probability distributions.
 Two symmetric convex sets are positively correlated.
-Or equivalently, one can replace the two symmetric convex sets by two even quasi-concave functions.
+Or equivalently, one can replace the two symmetric convex sets by two even quasi-concave functions (symmetric quasi-concave/symmetric quasi-concave)\footnote{Two facts: a non-negative concave function is log-concave; a log-concave function is quasi-concave.}.
 See \cite{LatMat17} for a proof only for Gaussian measures and the reference therein.
 However, in \eqref{Covariance_max}, none of $Q_\beta$ and $p_ip_j$ is symmetric about the origin.
 For non-symmetric cases, the result in \cite{Harge04} needs a drift correction. \begin{theorem} (\cite{Harge04}) Let $f$ be a convex function on $\bbR^N$ and $g$ a log-concave function on $\bbR^N$.
 Let $\mu$ be a Gaussian measure on $\bbR^N$.
 Then

 where

 \end{theorem}